 Saigon, or Ho Chi Minh City, is a city that never truly sleeps.
-Neon lights glow above busy streets, motorbikes hum late into the night, and hidden down side alleys you’ll find a nightlife scene that welcomes everyone.
-While Vietnam doesn’t have a dedicated LGBTQ+ “district” like Bangkok’s Silom or Manila’s Malate, Saigon has a lively and growing gay bar scene that feels both intimate and full of energy.
+Neon lights glow above busy streets, motorbikes hum late into the night, and the gay bar scene here welcomes everyone, from first-time visitors to long-term expats.
+While Vietnam doesn’t have a dedicated LGBTQ+ “district” like Bangkok’s Silom or Manila’s Malate, Saigon has a lively and growing queer nightlife scene that feels both intimate and energetic.

-If you’re a traveler looking for a place to connect, dance, or just sip a drink among friends, this guide will take you through the best gay bars in Ho Chi Minh City, what to expect, and how to enjoy them.
+If you’re planning a trip and want to know where to connect, dance, or sip a drink among friends, this guide covers the best gay bars in Ho Chi Minh City (Saigon) with addresses, hours, and what to expect inside each one.

-Vietnam’s relationship with LGBTQ+ life has shifted rapidly in recent years.
-Although same-sex marriage is not legally recognized, homosexuality is not criminalized, and social attitudes in urban centers have become increasingly open.
-Among Vietnamese cities, Saigon stands out as the most progressive, offering a welcoming environment where locals and visitors alike can explore queer nightlife without fear.
+Vietnam’s relationship with LGBTQ+ life has changed rapidly in recent years.
+Homosexuality is not criminalized, same-sex marriage is not legally recognized, and social attitudes in urban centers are noticeably more open than a decade ago.
+Among Vietnamese cities, Saigon is the most progressive, and queer nightlife here operates without fear or restriction.

-The atmosphere in Saigon’s gay bars is generally warm and friendly.
-Expect a mix of locals, expats, and curious travelers.
-Whether you’re here to dance until 3 a.m. or simply chat over cocktails, you’ll find spaces that celebrate inclusivity in their own unique ways.
+The atmosphere in Saigon’s gay bars is warm and mixed.
+Expect locals, expats, and travelers at most venues.
+Whether you’re here to dance until 3 a.m. or sit over cocktails, the spaces are genuinely inclusive.
+Before you arrive, it’s worth checking which apps to have installed as a tourist in Vietnam, especially for transport and maps around the city.

 1. Thi Bar

-Friday, Saturday, and Sunday when drag shows and live music draw big crowds.
+Best nights: Friday, Saturday, and Sunday, when drag shows and live music draw the biggest crowds.

 - Address: 224 De Tham, Pham Ngu Lao Ward, District 1, Ho Chi Minh City, Vietnam